SignPath/website/docs/documentation/users.md

 * Delete the SignPath organization

 {:.panel.warning}
-> **User Administrators may assign Global Administrator permissions**
+> **User Administrators may assign permissions exceeding their own**
 >
-> In order to use the _User Administrator_ role for directory synchronization, this role can assign and remove the _Global Administrator_ role.
+> This role can assign roles to itself or other users.
+Since most roles include some permissions beyond that of _User Administrator_, any person with this role can escalate their own permissions by assigning roles to their own account or to users accounts they create specifically for this purpose.
+While this will be visible and detectable in audit logs, we suggest assigning this role carefully.
+>
+> For _Enterprise_ subscriptions, we suggest using [directory synchronization](#directory-sync) as the primary means of user and group administration.

 {:.panel.tip}
 > **Role distribution hints**